Bonus Material: 5 Steps To Better Risk Management

 One risk mitigation strategy being carried out by governments alike that has become a critical, component of today’s world is requiring people to wear masks.
 The goal behind mask mandates is to reduce the risk of the coronavirus and reduce COVID-19 infection rates.

 According to the CDC, there is a growing body of evidence that cloth face coverings provide source control – that is, preventing the person wearing the mask from spreading COVID-19 to others.
 Wearing a mask has been shown to have a significant impact on slowing the spread of the virus.
-While enforcing masks is not the total solution for ridding the virus, it can be viewed as an essential part of larger risk mitigation planning.
+While enforcing masks is not the total solution for ridding the virus, it can be viewed as an essential part of larger risk management planning.

 Risk mitigation is defined by the processes you carry out in order to reduce risk and minimize the likelihood of an incident occurring.
 Mitigating risks means ensuring your business is fully protected; this means consistently addressing your top risks and concerns.
 Mitigating activities are often referred to as “controls,” or procedures that regulate and guide an organization.